code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 The `spring-boot-starter-test` includes the dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](http://site.mockito.org/){:target="_blank"}.

-A dependency to `activemq-junit` is also added as we will include a basic unit test case that verifies our setup using an embedded ActiveMQ broker.

 > You can find back the Spring Boot dependency versions in Appendix F of the reference documentation.
-For [Spring Boot 2.1.1 the ActiveMQ dependency is version '5.15.8'](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/appendix-dependency-versions.html#appendix-dependency-versions){:target="_blank"}.
+For Spring Boot 2.1.1 the [ActiveMQ dependency is version 5.15.8](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/appendix-dependency-versions.html#appendix-dependency-versions){:target="_blank"}.

+We also add a dependency to `activemq-junit` we will include a basic unit test case that verifies our setup using an embedded ActiveMQ broker.

-In the plugins section, you'll find the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}: `spring-boot-maven-plugin`.
-It allows us to build a single, runnable "uber-jar".
+In the plugins section, you'll find the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}. `spring-boot-maven-plugin` allows us to build a single, runnable "uber-jar".
 This is a convenient way to execute and transport code.

 Also, the plugin allows you to start the example via a Maven command.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>